meltano/hub-utils/README.md

 ## `hub-utils extract-sdk-metadata-to-s3`

-NOTE: USED FOR AUTOMATION ONLY
+NOTE: USED FOR [AUTOMATION](https://github.com/meltano/hub/tree/main/.github/workflows) ONLY

-This command will extract the SDK metadata for the given variants and upload them to S3.
+Extract the SDK metadata for the given variants and upload them to S3.

 **Usage**: